seqscope/NovaScope/docs/prep_input.md

 ## Environment Section
 env: /nfs/turbo/sph-hmkang/index/data/weiqiuc/NovaScope_local/env ## If absent, the pipeline will check if a "env" directory exists in the Novascope directory.

-execution: "HPC"              ## Specify the execution mode.
-Options: HPC and Local.
+execution: "HPC"              ## Execution mode.
+Options: "HPC" and "Local".
 When HPC, the envmodules will be loaded.

 ## ================================================
 ##
-##  Optional fields:
+##  Optional Fields:
-##    Enable the following parameters only if you wish to utilize values different than the default.
 ##
+##    "preprocess" and "histology" are included below, along side the default value for each parameter.
+##    Revise and enable the following parameters only if you wish to utilize values different than the default.
+##
 ## ================================================

-preprocess:
+#preprocess:
-  fastq2sbcd:
+#  fastq2sbcd:
-    format: DraI31           ## Default: "DraI32".
+#    format: DraI32
-#  sbcd2nbcd:
+#  sbcd2chip:
 #    gap_row: 0.0517
 #    gap_col: 0.0048
 #    dup_maxnum: 1
 #    dup_maxdist: 0.1
-#  nmatch:
+#  smatch:
 #    skip_sbcd: 1            ## If absent, skip_sbcd can be calculated follows the fastq2sbcd format: 1 for DraI31 and 0 for DraI32.
 #    match_len: 27
 #  align: